EvidentSolutions/dalesbred/README.md

 Normally you want to use the latter form, but every once in a while it's useful to be able to pass the query around with its parameters.
-In those cases you'd want to use the latter form.
+In those cases you'd want to use the first form.
 An example is when you build the query dynamically:

+    :::java
     db.findAll(Department.class, buildDepartmentQuery(form));

 Building queries dynamically